canonical/sdkcraft/docs/explanation/connections.rst

   Note that some slot declarations allow multiple plugs per slot, as shown for the content interface in the previous example, while some, such as the GPU interface, don't need it by design;
-  The default behavour is to set no restrictions.
+  The default behaviour is to set no restrictions.

 - **Automatic or manual connection**: